amitech/awesome-oneliners/README.md

 # awesome-oneliners
-This repo contains best one-liners which can be handful
+This repo contains one-liners which can be handful while doing daily work in CLI.